npetzall/xjc-classref-mapper/README.md

 (more precisely it will remove the class ref="" package and all it's classes)

 add jar to wsImport classpath add xjc argument -classref and it "should" produce generated code with references to existing.

+This type of usecase exists under example/wsimport-episode as a separate project.

+For fancy development in the root (xjc-classref-mapper) you can bump the version
+and run ```./gradlew pTML``` then in example/wsimport-episode/build.gradle you
+can bump the version of the plugin in and it will use the version in you maveLocal repo *~/.m2*

 ## When to try this plugin